temf/bembel/README.md

 run the `compile.sh` shell script, which creates a `build/` directory and takes care of compilation.
 Afterwards, we recommend running `run_tests.sh` which will call test routines, as well as examples for the computation of a Laplace, Helmholtz, and Maxwell problem.
-Afterwards, if you have a workin LaTeX installation, you can call `run_latex.sh`, generating `.pdf`'s with nice convergence plots.
+Afterwards, if you have a working LaTeX installation, you can call `run_latex.sh`, generating `.pdf`'s with nice convergence plots.
 However, depending on your system, this may take a while.